Palestinian hits out at U.S. policy on U.N. bid

 The Palestinians say the settlements undermine their chances of establishing sovereignty over the territories.

-Hale and Dennis Ross, a senior White House official, met Israeli Prime Minister Benjamin Netanyahu and Israeli Defense Minister Ehud Barak on Tuesday.
+Hale and Dennis Ross, a senior White House official, met Israeli Prime Minister Benjamin Netanyahu and Israeli Defence Minister Ehud Barak on Tuesday.

-Hale's meeting with Abbas followed a phone call on Tuesday by Secretary of State Hillary Clinton to the Palestinian leader.
+Hale's meeting with Abbas follows a phone call on Tuesday by Secretary of State Hillary Clinton to the Palestinian leader.

 Clinton had urged Abbas to "continue to work hard with us to avoid a negative scenario in New York at the end of the month," a State Department spokesperson said, referring to the meeting of the General Assembly.